Quality assurance and validation

 Startups & Scale-Ups

-• Speed is prioritized; quality is often deferred
+• Speed is prioritised; quality is often deferred

 • Teams ship fast, then spend weeks firefighting